 As with any service organization, the most significant costs are related to employees, i.e. salaries, retirement, insurance, etc. The City strives to be competitive in this area to attract well-qualified individuals and to create an atmosphere that fosters longevity.
-Rising insurance and retirement costs have hindered this goal making it difficult to achieve for all employees.
-The proposed budget, however, does include increases according to the Mayor's plan initiated in FY2017 allowing for all employees to realize competitive and fair wages for the work performed.
+Rising insurance and retirement costs continue to challenge this goal, but the City has managed to increase salaries for all fire, police and municipal employees over the past six years with the exception of the position of mayor.
+This was part of the Mayor's plan initiated in FY2017 allowing for all employees to realize competitive and fair wages for the work performed.
+An increase of \$15,000 for the position of mayor in FY2022 was approved by the City Council while an additional increase of \$10,000 is being proposed for FY2023.
+This will make the mayor's salary comparable to cities of like-size at the time of the next mayoral election.
 An increase in retirement benefits is synonymous with increased wages and is an expense outside of the City's control.
-Retirement benefits will increase to (1) 29.5% from 27.75% for municipal employees; (2) 29.75% from 27.75% for fire; and (3) 33.75% from 32.5% for police.
+Retirement benefits will (1) remain the same at 29.5% for municipal employees; (2) be comparable to 33.75% for fire; and (3) remain at 29.75% for police.

-The major cost centers of the City's governmental activities, accounting for nearly 64% of operating costs, are as follows:
+The major cost centers of the City's governmental activities, accounting for nearly 74% of operating costs, are as follows:

-Public Safety 40.9% fire and police protection Public Works 22.9% garbage and streets/infrastructure
+▶ Public Safety 43.5% fire and police protection ► Public Works 28.1% garbage and streets/infrastructure

-This budget includes a lease purchase that requires annual payments for 3 pumpers and a ladder truck - needed for the City's excellent fire rating - over the next 4 years.
+This budget includes a lease purchase that requires annual payments for 3 pumpers and a ladder truck - needed for the City's excellent fire rating - over the next 2 years.
 It also includes the lease of vehicles for both fire and police that will allow for lower maintenance costs over the next several years as well as the ability for the City to keep on top of technological advancements in emergency preparedness and disaster recovery that change rapidly.

-With general government, the most significant areas in terms of annual spending, accounting for 48% of the General Fund budget, are as follows:
+With general government, the most significant areas in terms of annual spending, accounting for more than 18% of the General Fund budget excluding the drainage and emergency preparedness projects, are as follows:

+▶ Judicial System

+▶ Buildings/Grounds

-Judicial System 16.8% court and prosecution functions Buildings/Grounds 31.1% maintenance of all City properties
+5.6% court and prosecution functions

+▶ maintenance of all City properties

-The proposed expenditures for the year ending June 30, 2021, requires the use of prior year surpluses for the General Fund of \$1.8 million.
+The proposed expenditures for the year ending June 30, 2023, does not require the use of prior year surpluses for the General Fund.
 Spending is closely monitored and curbed if revenues appear to fall short of budgeted amounts.
 The revenues, however, do not recognize anticipated increases as a result of intense public relations that have proven effective in bringing more businesses to the area as these resources cannot be determined accurately at this time.
 The utilization of grant programs will be used where applicable as well to relieve the burden on government.
 Employees are to be commended for their commitment to controlling spending.